Skip to Content

 But there are other options, both Bombay potatoes and aloo methi pair really well with the thick and creamy sauce.

-Never let it be said again that the chicken korma is for people that do not like curry!
+Never let it be said again that the chicken korma is for people who do not like curry!

 Chicken korma curry garnished with coriander and almonds in an iron karai.